mohitbhardwaj2324203-india/Trader_Performance_vs_Market_Sentiment/README.md

 Trade frequency

-Leverage proxy
+Risk exposure proxy (calculated as trade size relative to starting position, since explicit leverage was not available in the dataset)

 Long/Short distribution

 🔹 Part B — Sentiment Regime Analysis

-We compared performance across sentiment regimes:
+Performance was compared across sentiment regimes using:

 Average Daily PnL